ruairikeane11/project5-ruairikeane11/README.md

 # Business Model
 ## Overview

-GreenCouture is committed to delivering high-quality, sustainable fashion that not only meets the style needs of our customers but also aligns with our core values of environmental responsibility and ethical practices.
+Green Couture is committed to delivering high-quality, sustainable fashion that not only meets the style needs of our customers but also aligns with our core values of environmental responsibility and ethical practices.
 Our business model focuses on integrating sustainability into every aspect of our operations, from product sourcing to customer engagement.

 ## Key Strategies
 ### 1. Sustainable Product Offerings
 - **Eco-Friendly Materials**: We prioritize the use of organic and recycled materials in our products to minimize environmental impact.
  - **Ethical Manufacturing**: Our products are sourced from manufacturers who adhere to fair labor practices and environmental regulations.

 ### 2. Customer-Centric Approach
    - **Personalized User Profiles**: We offer customized shopping experiences by maintaining detailed user profiles, including default delivery information and order history.